michaelcourcy/kasten-splunk/readme.md

 oc create -f otel-collector.yaml
 ```

-The collector will gather all metrics in the /federate endpoint of the built in prometheus server of Kasten and send them to splunk.
+The collector will gather all metrics from the `/federate` endpoint of the built-in Prometheus server of Kasten and send them to Splunk.

-## Porting the prometheus request to Splunk
+## Porting the Prometheus requests to Splunk

 ### Check your metrics

-Check that kasten metrics are now inside the splunk `k8s_metrics` index
+Check that Kasten metrics are now inside the Splunk `k8s_metrics` index

 ```
 | mcatalog values(metric_name) as metrics WHERE index=k8s_metrics